 In employee relations, perception is a major factor.
-Most of the times, it is formed by organizational roles, styles of leadership, styles of communication at the workplace etc. and so it is very important that the organization be able to form the correct perception in the minds of its employees.
-Thus a proper and effective supervision is required to prevent employees from having a wrong understanding.
+Most of the time, it is formed by organizational roles, styles of leadership, styles of communication at the workplace, etc. and so it is very important that the organization be able to form the correct perception in the minds of its employees.
+Thus, a proper and effective supervision is required to prevent employees from having a wrong understanding.

 For anything to be a success, communication is an important aspect.
 Anything that we do will not make any sense if it is not communicated well to the target audience.
 One important step in reaching out to employees in the right way is to foster a culture of transparency.

 When employees know what the organization is doing, it is easier for them to understand their roles and how they can best contribute to the bigger picture.
 Moreover, when there’s a lack of transparency, that can foster fear and lead to rumors that inhibit engagement and productivity among employees.